kimocks-netizen/Interview-Test/README.md

 * add 1 method to service to get the contacts from the api located at 'http://localhost:4201/heroes'
 * create new component named 'list'
 * in the component, add the api service and get the list of contacts.

-* display the list on the frontend.
+* display the list on the frontend. //IN PROGRESS
 * Columns: name, power, stat(strength), stat(intelligence), stat(stamina)
-* next to each hero should be an `evolve` button.
+* next to each hero should be an `evolve` button. //Done
-* when the button is clicked, it should post the hero name and action to the relevant endpoint
+* when the button is clicked, it should post the hero name and action to the relevant endpoint //In PROGRESS
-* display the updated stats above the table "`Hero` updated with `Stats`", replacing the name and the stats
+* display the updated stats above the table "`Hero` updated with `Stats`", replacing the name and the stats //havent done

 ### CSS
 * There should be a heading (h2) with the title 'Tour of Heroes'.